What we Do

 In order to achieve the above objectives, FIRST has strategically mapped out these key areas of operation

-HEALTH; The unit supports the participation of caregivers/ parents, children and youths to develop programs for positive behavior change towards prevention, promotive health care services.
-This will include knowledge, skills and practice of personal hygiene, Education of parents/caregivers/children on the importance of and methods of preventive healthcare (common childhood illnesses, immunizations, proper hygiene, and de-worming, preventing malaria) increase access to safe water and sanitation.
-The activity will also provide Information about adolescent and women reproductive health needs, including HIV/AIDS and STI awareness and prevention.
-And Promoting access to curative health care for the treatment of common childhood illnesses such as malaria, diarrhea etc will be supported.
+HEALTH; The unit supports the participation of caregivers/parents, children, and youths to develop programs for positive behavior change towards prevention, promotive health care services.
+This will include knowledge, skills, and practice of personal hygiene, education of parents/caregivers/children on the importance of and methods of preventive healthcare (common childhood illnesses, immunizations, proper hygiene, de-worming, preventing malaria), and increasing access to safe water and sanitation.
+The activity will also provide information about adolescent and women reproductive health needs, including HIV/AIDS and STI awareness and prevention.
+Promoting access to curative health care for the treatment of common childhood illnesses such as malaria and diarrhea will also be supported.

-EDUCATION; The unit will focus on 3 types of education formal, informal and no formal.
-Beneficiaries will be given the opportunity to become respectful global citizens, to contribute to their economic well-being and that of their families and communities to explore and understand different perspectives.
-This unit will also be looking at enrolment, retention and smooth transition into basic and tertiary institution including access to early child care and development, children in primary school, junior secondary and senior secondary schools (SSCE).
+BASIC EDUCATION; The unit will focus on 3 types of education: formal, informal, and non-formal.
+Beneficiaries will be given the opportunity to become respectful global citizens, contributing to their economic well-being and that of their families and communities by exploring and understanding different perspectives.
+This unit will also focus on enrollment, retention, and smooth transition into basic and tertiary institutions, including access to early childhood care and development, continuing learning in a safe and protective school environment, and progression through primary, junior secondary, and senior secondary schools (SSCE).

-LIVELIHOOD (EMPOWERMENT PROGRAMS, SKILLS ACQUISITION); The units will equipped beneficiaries on all our programs to be self-reliant and also change their mind set from dependence to becoming more productive and useful to the society.
-The unit leverage support from federal government and state poverty and private sector on poverty alleviation program like the NDE to support beneficiaries
+LIVELIHOOD (EMPOWERMENT PROGRAMS, SKILLS ACQUISITION); The unit will equip beneficiaries in all our programs to become self-reliant and change their mindset from dependence to becoming more productive and useful to society.
+The unit leverages support from federal and state poverty alleviation programs and the private sector, such as the NDE, to support beneficiaries.

-PEACE BUILDING; The unit will seek to address community action on the underlying community causes on conflict, helping people and community to resolve their differences peacefully and lay the foundation to prevent future violence.
-Peace building will include early warning and response efforts, violence prevention and advocacy including humanitarian assistance, cease fire agreement and the establishment of peace zone.
+PEACE BUILDING; The unit will seek to address community action on the underlying causes of conflict, helping people and communities resolve their differences peacefully and lay the foundation to prevent future violence.
+Peace building will include early warning and response efforts, violence prevention and advocacy, including humanitarian assistance, ceasefire agreements, and the establishment of peace zones.

 Images